Satyam/firmata-http-bridge/README.md

 ## Installation

+This package expects [`NodeJS`](https://nodejs.org/) to be installed, which will also install [`npm`](https://www.npmjs.com/).

-The package is not published to **npm** since it is not meant for production but to teach programming.
+The package is not published to **npm** since it is not meant for production but to teach programming a dedicated web server that serves as a bridge from arbitrary web clients (browsers) to a microcontroller.
 Thus, it is provided only as source code.

 If you have [`git`](https://git-scm.com/) client installed, you can do: